MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/revoke-ome-encrypted-mail.md

 You can revoke a mail that you sent to a single recipient that uses a social account such as gmail.com or yahoo.com.
 In other words, you can revoke an email sent to a single recipient that received the link-based experience.

-You can't revoke a mail that you sent to a recipient that uses a work or school account from Office 365 or Microsoft 365 or a user that uses a Microsoft account, for example, an outlook.com account.
+You cannot revoke a mail that you sent to a recipient that uses a work or school account from Office 365 or Microsoft 365 or a user that uses a Microsoft account, for example, an outlook.com account.

 To revoke an encrypted message that you sent, complete these steps